 IHF Feedback & Complaints Procedure

-The Irish Hospice Foundation is committed to ensuring that all our communications and dealings with the general public and our supporters are of the highest possible standard.
-We listen and respond to the views of the general public and our supporters so that we can continue to improve.
+The Irish Hospice Foundation is committed to ensuring all of our communications and dealings with the general public and our service users and supporters are of the highest possible standard.
+We listen and respond to the views of the general public and our service users and supporters so that we can continue to improve.
 The Irish Hospice Foundation welcomes both positive and negative feedback.
-Therefore we aim to ensure that:
+Therefore, we aim to ensure that:

 - it is as easy as possible to make a complaint;